 There are different intermittent fasting variations which can last from 2 to as many as 21 or more days.

 Complete fasting every other day

-This means that an individual can choose to abstain from all food and drinks (aside from water) every other day.
+An individual can abstain from all food and drinks (aside from water) every other day.
 In other words, alternate fasting and feasting.

 Time-restricted feeding (TRF)

-Keto diet, another popular weight loss regimen, is different from intermittent fasting.
+Another popular weight loss regimen, Keto diet is different from intermittent fasting.
 However, these two have been proven to be effective for weight loss and energy stability when done hand in hand.
 This is because intermittent fasting with a high carbohydrate diet can cause unstable blood sugar levels, hunger pangs, sweet cravings, mood swings, brain fog, and low energy.
 The ketogenic diet, which limits carb intake but provides the necessary calories via increased (healthy) fat intake,

 was originally designed to mimic the beneficial effects of fasting.
-There are a few studies that attempt to compare the two to determine which one is better for weight loss but because of the differences in their mechanisms, there is yet to be a conclusive report on which one should be favored by those who are watching their weight.
+A few studies attempt to compare the two to determine which one is better for weight loss, but because of the differences in their mechanisms, there is yet to be a conclusive report on which one should be favored by those who are watching their weight.

 6 Health Benefits of Intermittent Fasting

 Intermittent fasting benefits: